ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Group ID, used as OSCORE ID Context, which MUST be unique within the set of OSCORE groups under the Group Manager.

 Finally, the Group Manager replies to the Administrator with a 2.01 (Created) response.
-The Location-Path option MUST be included in the response, indicating the location of the just created group-configuration resource.
+One or more Location-Path options MUST be included in the response, indicating the location of the just created group-configuration resource.
 The response MUST NOT include a Location-Query option.

 The response payload specifies the parameters 'group_name', 'joining_uri', and 'as_uri', from the status parameters of the newly created OSCORE group (see {{config-repr}}), as detailed below.